Overgaden Oven Vandet 54–56: 17th and early 18th century

 The first description of the building is from 1745.
-The main wing along the canal street was constructed in brick with one storey over a walk-out basement.
+The main wing along the Canal Street was constructed in brick with one storey over a walk-out basement.
 The facade was crowned by a three-bay gabled wall dormer.
 A two-storey secondary wing extended along Bådsmandstræsde and was followed by an eight-bays-long, one-storey, half-timbered building.
 On the other side of the courtyard was a five-bays-long and two-storeys-high half-timbered side wing.
-A garden with fruit trees, other plants, statues and a pavilion is also described in connection with the sale.
+A garden with fruit trees, other plants, statues, and a pavilion is also described in connection with the sale.
 The building may at some point have replaced an earlier timber-framed building.

-In 1753 the property was sold to pastor at the Church of Our Saviour Hans Leming.
+In 1753, the property was sold to the pastor at the Church of Our Saviour Hans Leming.
 His property was listed as No. 175 in the new cadastre of 1756.

 In 1760, Leming sold the property to the English merchant William Chippendale.
 He was one of the founders of the nearby Union House sugar refinery.
 The half-timbered buildings were demolished in 1761.
 The main wing along the canal was at the same time heightened to two storeys.

 In 1766, Niels Halkier (1745-1801) purchased the property.
 He served as master shipbuilder at the General Trading Company's shipyard from 1760 to 1768 and then as master shipbuilder at Peter Appleby's shipyard.